 How to Use Hard Wax

-Apply the hard wax in the direction of hair growth in a 2 to 3 mm layer.
+The wax in the direction of hair growth in a 2 to 3 mm layer.
 Apply more layers as necessary to create an easy to manipulate strip.
 Allow the wax to harden, then remove firmly and quickly in the opposite direction of hair growth.
-Hard wax should not adhere to the skin, only the hair; however, post-depilatory creams can be used to remove any stray waxy deposits.
+It should not adhere to the skin, only the hair; however, post-depilatory creams can be used to remove any stray waxy deposits.

 Both waxes have their place in any beauty parlor or home salon.
 Each has advantages and disadvantages, depending on the type of hair being removed and the preferences of the client.
 Here’s our top hard wax vs. soft wax pros and cons.